rbuchberger/jekyll_picture_tag/migration.md

 The new configuration is described in the readme so I won't document it here, but I will show an old config alongside an equivalent new one.

-Example old configuration (taken from the old example):
+Example old configuration (taken from the old example config):

 ```yml
 # _config.yml